newsletter

 Your journey is designed with leisure in mind.
 Dress for comfort and convenience with a wardrobe that is adaptable and allows for layering.
 Generally, during the day, casual, comfortable, cotton clothing is recommended.
 Cool weather at higher elevations or at night will require warmer, layered clothing.
 During the evenings some dining rooms require smart casual attire for dinner (no jeans) and some fine dining rooms recommend jackets for the gentlemen, but they are not required.

 You will find a hair dryer located in your hotel guest room.
 Irons and ironing boards are available upon request.
-Valet laundry and dry cleaning services are also available for a fee at all the Fairmont Hotels on this itinerary, but not onboard The Canadian.
+Valet laundry and dry cleaning services are also available for a fee at all the Fairmont Hotels on this itinerary.

 We recommend that you pack an adequate supply of your prescription medication in its original container to last through your entire journey, together with a copy of your doctor's prescription or a letter from your health-care provider on office stationery explaining that the medication has been prescribed for you, a list of the generic names of your medication, your travel documents and a change of clothing in your carry-on bag to avoid any inconvenience in the event that your flight or luggage is delayed.